higor-sc/higor-sc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Electrical Engineering
+I'm Higor Souza Cunha, an Electrical Engineer graduated from the Polytechnic School of the University of São Paulo.

+- 💻 I work with Data Science, Data Engineering and Business Intelligence.
-- 🌱 I’m currently learning Automation and Control
+- 📚 I’m currently learning about Data Engineering
-- 📫 How to reach me: higor.s.c@alumni.usp.br or higor.s.c@hotmail.com
+- 📫 How to reach me: higor.s.c@hotmail.com or higor.s.c@alumni.usp.br

 <div align="center">
   <a href="https://github.com/higor-sc">